 Classification rate x Experience modification rate x (Payroll / 100) = Premium

-Each state maintains its own laws for workers’ compensation requirements.
-For example, every Pilates studio in New York must carry workers’ compensation insurance for its employees – even a single part-time worker.
+Each state has its own laws for workers’ compensation requirements.
+For example, every fitness business in New York must carry workers’ compensation insurance for its employees – even a single part-time worker.
 However, business owners in Alabama are only required to carry workers’ compensation when they have five or more employees.

-While self-employed or independent contractors, sole proprietors, and partners don’t have to carry workers’ compensation insurance, you can purchase this policy to protect yourself, too.
+Sole proprietors, independent contractors, and partners don’t have to carry workers’ compensation insurance, but you can purchase this policy to protect yourself, too.
 It's a good idea to carry this coverage, as health insurance can deny claims for injuries related to your job.

 In certain states, sports and fitness businesses must purchase workers’ compensation insurance through a monopolistic state fund.
 Those states are:

 If you purchase workers’ comp through a monopolistic state fund, it might not include employer’s liability insurance.
 However, you can purchase it as stop gap coverage from a private insurance company.

 Employees in the sports and fitness industry are at high risk for injuries.
 If an instructor is injured on the job, it can lead to an insurance claim, which will most likely bump up your workers' comp premium.